myoung8223/openscad-playground/README.md

 # OpenSCAD Playground with Simple Open and Save (Fork)

 > **Note on this Fork:** This is a specialized fork of [the original OpenSCAD Playground project](https://github.com/openscad/openscad-playground).
-It adds a very simple open and save features for .scad source code to meet an immediate project need.
-While the original playground is an incredible tool that will undoubtedly implement these features expertly in its own time, I required this simple file system integration now to deploy OpenSCAD training across an environment dominated by ChromeOS devices.
-Gemini was extensively used for adding those features and getting the PWA on GitHub Pages.
+It adds very simple open and save features for .scad source code to meet an immediate project need.
+While the original project is an incredible tool that will undoubtedly implement these features expertly in its own time, I required these simple file open and save features now to perform OpenSCAD training in an environment dominated by ChromeOS devices.
+Google Gemini was extensively used for adding those features and for getting the PWA on GitHub Pages.

 [OpenSCAD Playground with Simple Open and Save (Fork) PWA](https://myoung8223.github.io/openscad-playground/)